-The launch of the Birmingham and Solihull Integrated Care System (ICS), bringing together local councils, the NHS, the voluntary, community and faith sector and other partners, will further enhance joint working and collaboration to help tackle key population health challenges and address health inequalities.
+When this plan launched, the Birmingham and Solihull Integrated Care System (ICS), bringing together local councils, the NHS, the voluntary, community and faith sector and other partners, was just forming.
+Now the NHS is undergoing further significant structural changes, and working with partners to ensure the focus remains on the health challenges and health inequalities experienced by local people will be key.